puppetlabs/puppet-specifications/language/func-api.md

 * There are problems with reloading complex functions
 * There is a distinction between function of expression and statement kind and this distinction is no longer meaningful.
-* Specification of arity (number of arguments) is a blunt tool (can not express a variable number of arguments that is capped).
 * Documentation can not be retrieved without running the ruby code that defines the function.

 The 3x API